-exportingBundle The bundle exporting the requested package.

-actions The action import.
+- exportingBundle The bundle exporting the requested package. - actions The action import.

-□ Creates a new requested PackagePermission object to be used by code that must perform checkPermission for the import action.
-PackagePermission objects created with this constructor cannot be added to a PackagePermission permission collection.
+- Creates a new requested PackagePermission object to be used by code that must perform checkPermission for the import action.
+PackagePermission objects created with this constructor cannot be added to a PackagePermission permission collection. - Throws IllegalArgumentException If the specified action is not import or the name is a filter expression.

-obj The object to test for equality with this PackagePermission object.

-□ Determines the equality of two PackagePermission objects.
-This method checks that specified package has the same package name and PackagePermission actions as this PackagePermission object.

-Returns true if obj is a PackagePermission, and has the same package name and actions as this PackagePermission object; false otherwise.
+- obj The object to test for equality with this PackagePermission object. - □ Determines the equality of two PackagePermission objects.
+This method checks that specified package has the same package name and PackagePermission actions as this PackagePermission object. - Returns true if obj is a PackagePermission, and has the same package name and actions as this PackagePermission object; false otherwise.

-□ Returns the canonical string representation of the PackagePermission
+□ Returns the canonical string representation of the PackagePermission actions.

-Always returns present PackagePermission actions in the following order: EXPORTONLY.IMPORT.
+Always returns present PackagePermission actions in the following order: EXPORTONLY, IMPORT.